Utkuhiksalingmiut

 By 1949, Roman Catholic mission post had been established in an island in Garry Lake Hanningajuq, an outflow of the Back River.

 In the late 1950s, there was a shift in the migratory patterns of the Beverly herd of the barren-ground caribou upon which the Utkuhikhalingmiut depended, causing a famine.
 During the winter months of 1957–1958, of the Utkuhikhalingmiut at Garry Lake—the Hanningajurmiut—58 people died before the federal government intervened.
 The Canadian armed forces airlifted 31 survivors to Baker Lake.
 Most never returned to Garry Lake on a permanent basis.
 During a brief visit to the area in 2009 by one of survivors of the Garry Lake starvation, a bag and some small items that were still fresh, were found in the old Catholic mission that had been manned by Father Joseph Buliard.
 In Baker Lake, the Utkuhikhalingmiut were forced to change their nomadic lifestyle.
 They became a small minority in the hamlet where they were known as the Back River people.

-In 2015, Nunavut Arctic College published Jean L. Briggs 700-page dictionary of the rare Utkuhiksalingmiut dialect, a multi-year, collaborative process.
+In 2015, Nunavut Arctic College published Jean Briggs's 700-page dictionary of the rare Utkuhiksalingmiut dialect, a multi-year, collaborative process.
 Rosie Kigeak, who became Briggs' mentor in the early 1960s when she came to live with a family camp to understand to the Utkuhiksalingmiut culture, became Brigg's "most trusted collaborator on the dictionary".